Guiding large-scale management of invasive species using network metrics: Methods

 Although boater movement connects lakes across counties, resource allocation decisions primarily occur within counties, so we study a decision problem at that scale.
-The county-level decision involves deciding on the location of inspection stations, given a limited to budget \(B\), to maximize the number of boats inspected that are moving from infested lakes anywhere to uninfested lakes within the county.
+The decision problem for county \(k\) is to determine the location of inspection stations, given a limited budget \(B^{(k)}\), to maximize the number of boats inspected that are moving from infested lakes anywhere to uninfested lakes within the county.
 We assume uniform costs to inspect any given lake (i.e., the cost of inspection stations are the same for each lake).

-\textit{\textbf{Network metric solution.}} We compute metric guided strategies RD, hub+auth, and RB (Fig \ref{fig:overview}D) as described in the SI Sections 4 \& 5).
-For each metric and each information level, we select nodes for inspection sequentially until the budget (total number of nodes that can be inspected) is reached.
-For degree and betweenness we employ a ``recalculated'' strategy \citep{holme_attack_2002}: compute the metric for all nodes, select the node with the highest metric score for inspection, update the network to exclude the selected node, recalculate the metric for all remaining uninspected nodes, then select the remaining node that has the highest score, continuing with this process until the budget is reached (see SI Algorithm 1).
-For hub+auth, we simply select nodes based on the ranking from the initial state of the network (see SI Algorithm 2).